-Many of our students did exciting projects this past summer!
+Many of our students did exciting projects during Summer 2012!

 John Tokarski ('13) spent the Spring 2012 academic semester and Summer 2012 at Radboud University Nijmegen in the Netherlands.
 The experiments John undertook are part of Professor Iuliucci’s efforts to use NMR spectroscopy to understand the chemistry of materials.
 John measured the chemical shift anisotropy of zinc organic complexes, compounds used to model materials found in organic photocells.
 Using solid-state 13C NMR, chemical shift anisotropy of the carboxylic groups of functional materials are reflected by the intensities of spinning sideband peaks.
 The anisotropy can be tabulated using the Herzfeld-Berger analysis to experimentally determine the principal components of shielding tensors.
 This information can help material scientists characterize the chemical bonding of organic acids self-assembled on the surface on metal oxide nanoparticles, which will assist in the development of new materials.
 In particular, the goal is to tune the electrical properties of semiconductors used in the construction of solar cells.
 The experiments were conducted in the laboratory of Prof. Kentgens at Radboud and are supported by the National Science Foundation.